SSWConsulting/SSW.Rules.Content/rules/speak-up/rule.md

 ### Neglected individual

 * Ask questions - Asking questions about the reasons for decisions will help you understand why it happened and what you need to do to make sure it happens for you next time!
 * Speak up - If you feel things are unfair speak up and make it known!
 The longer you wait, the worse it becomes.
-Speaking up will allow a little more happiness for yourself and your team.
+Speaking up will give the person making the decision a chance to rectify the issue and keep yourself and your team more harmonious.

 `youtube: https://www.youtube.com/embed/meiU6TxysCg`